junobuild/docs/docs/guides/nextjs.md

 ### 2. Set up a satellite

-[Create a new satellite](../add-juno-to-an-app/create-a-satellite.md) in the Juno's console.
+If you haven't created a satellite yet, go ahead and [create](../add-juno-to-an-app/create-a-satellite.md) a new one in the Juno's console.

 ### 3. Install Juno CLI and log in